-The self-energy of SU(3) antidecuplet coming from two-meson clouds is studied.
-We assume that the Θ^+ and the N(1710) resonance belong to an antidecuplet representation.
-SU(3) effective Lagrangians are derived to account for the decay of N(1710) into $N\pi\pi$ with two pions in s- or p-wave.
-The self-energies for all members of the antidecuplet turn out to be attractive binding, and stronger binding is obtained for the larger strangeness particle.
-The two-meson cloud contributes at least 20 % of the empirical mass splitting between states with different strangeness.
+The self-energy of the flavor SU(3) antidecuplet coming from two-meson cloud effect is studied.
+Assuming that the Θ^+ and the N(1710) resonances belong to an antidecuplet representation, we construct effective Lagrangians for the decay of N(1710) into $N\pi\pi$ with two pions in s- or p-wave based on the SU(3) symmetry.
+The self-energies for all members of the antidecuplet turn out to be attractive binding, and stronger binding is obtained as the strangeness increases.
+The two-meson cloud contributes at least 20% of the empirical mass splitting between states with different strangeness.